New OLGA Training DVD

 The Equality Law and Human Rights Law – How your organisation can show legal compliance.

-What organisations can do to give lesbian, gay, bisexual and trans people the confidence 2- OLGA Back COVER (1)to come out in order to get their needs met.
+What organisations can do to give lesbian, gay, bisexual and trans people the confidence to come out in order to get their needs met.

 All-inclusive, appropriate language, and how to respond if someone comes out to you.